kubernetes/community/contributors/devel/api-conventions.md

 replaced with the single log-tailer container.
 However, our intent is for the container lists to merge together based on the `name` field.

-To solve this problem, Strategic Merge Patch uses metadata attached to the API objects to determine what lists should be merged and which ones should not.
+To solve this problem, Strategic Merge Patch uses the go struct tag of the API objects to determine what lists should be merged and which ones should not.
 Currently the metadata is available as struct tags on the API objects themselves, but will become available to clients as Swagger annotations in the future.
 In the above example, the `patchStrategy` metadata for the `containers` field would be `merge` and the `patchMergeKey` would be `name`.

-Note: If the patch results in merging two lists of scalars, the scalars are first deduplicated and then merged.
+Note: If the patch results in merging two lists of primitives, the primitives are first deduplicated and then merged.

 Strategic Merge Patch also supports special operations as listed below.

 ### List Operations

+#### List of Maps

 To override the container list to be strictly replaced, regardless of the
 default: